-Load questionnaires were returned for 17/32 (53%) dogs from both the SSI and unaffected groups.
+Load questionnaires were returned for 17/32 (53%) dogs from both groups.
 Median follow up time was the same at 59.5months (range SSI 26-92months; unaffected 27-87months).
 There was no significant difference (P=0.7) in LOAD scores for dogs with SSI (median 7, range 0-29) and those without (median 5, range 1-31).
-Although 5/17 dogs (29.4%) that developed SSI required on-going anti-inflammatory treatment compared with 2/17 (11.8%) unaffected dogs, the difference was not significant (Fishers exact test =0.4).
-The incidence of meniscal injury necessitating partial meniscectomy was not different in the two groups (Chi-squared test P=0.3).
+Although 5/17 SSI dogs (29.4%) required on-going NSAID treatment compared with 2/17 (11.8%) unaffected dogs, the difference was not significant (Fishers exact test P=0.4).
+The incidence of meniscal injury necessitating partial meniscectomy was not different between the two groups (Chi-squared test P=0.3).

 Discussion

 The nature and incidence of post-operative complications (table 1) broadly agree with those previously summarised (Bergh and Peirone 2012) where 10 to 34% procedures experienced a complication and 2-4% required surgery to resolve.
-In the current study, all cases of both patellar tendinitis and fibular fracture were identified incidentally at routine clinical and radiographic re-examination between 6 and 8 weeks post e and did not require further treatment to resolve.
+In the current study, all cases of both patellar tendinitis and fibular fracture were minor complications identified incidentally at routine clinical and radiographic re-examination between 6 and 8 weeks post operatively.

-Given the outcome measure studied and the nature and location of the surgical site (a major joint and an adjacent bony segment with minimal soft tissue cover), superficial infection alone was deemed incapable of altering long-term outcome.
-All SSI were however reported but in agreement with previous study (Pratesi and others 2015), separate analysis was not undertaken.
+All SSI were however reported but in agreement with previous study (Pratesi and others 2015), separate analysis of clinical entities was not undertaken when evaluating outcome.
 In a previous study (Corr and Brown 2007) with small case numbers (n=21) and prolonged surgical times reflecting early technique experience, incidence of SSI was 14.3%.
 Larger studies (>100) report SSI incidence between 0.8- 8.4% (Bergh and Peirone 2012; Frey 2010; Oxley and others 2013).
-Factors implicated in SSI development (both generally and in TPLO) include co-existent endocrinopathies, excessive soft tissue dissection, increased anaesthetic and operative time, hypothermia, increased footfall in theatres, peri-operative antibiotic use, propofol for anaesthetic induction, presence of implant, implant design, poor soft tissue coverage and use of skin staples (Brown 2013; Fitzpatrick and Solano 2010; Frey 2010; Gatineau and others 2011; Nazarali 2014; Thompson and others 2011; Weese 2008b).
+Factors implicated in SSI development (generally and in TPLO) include co-existent endocrinopathies, excessive soft tissue dissection, increased anaesthetic and operative time, hypothermia, increased theatre footfall, peri-operative antibiotic use, propofol for anaesthetic induction, implant presence and design, poor soft tissue coverage and use of skin staples (Brown 2013; Fitzpatrick and Solano 2010; Frey 2010; Gatineau and others 2011; Nazarali 2014; Thompson and others 2011; Weese 2008b).
 A recent study (Turk and others 2015) did not find TPLO a major factor but use of implants generally was associated with increased (5.6X) risk.
-Postoperative use of antimicrobials has been reported as protective against SSI development in some studies (Fitzpatrick and Solano 2010; Frey 2010; Gatineau and others 2011; Nazarali 2014) but was not associated with altered risk here.(Solano and others 2015)
+Postoperative use of antimicrobials has been reported as protective against SSI development in some studies (Fitzpatrick and Solano 2010; Frey 2010; Gatineau and others 2011; Nazarali 2014) but was not associated with altered risk here.
+The use of non-locking plates in large breed dogs has recently been reported to increase SSI risk (Solano and others 2015) but there was no association between implant type and SSI development in the study population.
 Anaesthetic and operative time are reported as risk factors for the development of SSI in dogs (Eugster and others 2004) but in agreement with other studies (Fitzpatrick and Solano 2010; Turk and others 2015; Whittem and others 1999), they were not associated with altered risk here.

 An association between breed and altered risk of SSI in TPLO has been previously reported (Fitzpatrick and Solano 2010) with Labrador retrievers having reduced risk (odds ratio = 0.29; P=0.01).
-In the current study, crossbreed dogs were significantly less likely to develop SSI (odds ratio = 0.10, 95%CI = 0.01, 0.84; P=0.03).
+In the current study, crossbreeds were significantly less likely to develop SSI (odds ratio = 0.10, 95%CI = 0.01, 0.84; P=0.03).
 The reason for differences in apparent susceptibility are unknown however different breeds have previously been shown to have high inter-breed and low intra-breed variation of major histocompatibility alleles and haplotypes.
 This is likely to have a major influence in determining the variations observed in immune response and could affect susceptibility or resistance to infection (Kennedy 2002)